Buying Guide

 The property is now yours and the Notary sends official notification by fax to the Land Registry.

-Your lawyer will arrange for the payment of additional purchase costs of approximately 10%.
-Notary fees, land registry fees and legal fees amount to about 3% of the purchase price, and the remaining 7% is the Spanish Purchase Tax.
-Your lawyer will pay this at some stage within 30 days of your purchasing the property.
+4 weeks after this, your lawyer will arrange for the payment of 10% tax and 2% Notary fees, land registry fees and legal fees.
 This is done through your bank and the lawyer will give you the associated paperwork.

 To find out more about our services click here, or contact us for further information